 - Start by making a copy of your plat plan.

 - Overlay with tracing paper.
-Use pencil to circle and label general areas to address.
+Use a pencil to circle and label general areas to address.
 Remember to allow for pedestrian and vehicular traffic and access to utilities.

 - Note compass direction to establish sun, shade, and wind direction.